anekemuna/language-learning-game/README.md

 3. Run the application using the command `npm start`.

 ## Demo
-Include a GIF or video demonstrating the features and functionality of the application.
+[Include a GIF or video demonstrating the features and functionality of the application.]

 ## License
-This project is licensed under the [GNU General Public License (GPL) version 3](https://www.gnu.org/licenses/gpl-3.0.en.html).
+This project is licensed under the [GNU General Public License (GPL) version 3](https://www.gnu.org/licenses/gpl-3.0.en.html) - see the [LICENSE](LICENSE) file for details.

 ## Contact